 Not only will a voice recording app ensure that you have caught every important fact, but the recordings can also serve as proof that you have not fabricated anything.

 As journalists are also working round the clock to deliver breaking stories, it is key that the tool that they use offers them their very own personal account where all their information and sources are protected.
 The last thing that you want is for one of your peers to steal your scoop!

 We live in a world where information should be easily accessible and accessible to all.
 This is where transcription plays such a crucial role.

-By transcribing an audio file, you create a written text that can be kept as a record of what was said, whether for legal purposes or purely for entertainment value.
+By converting audio to text, you create a written text that can be kept as a record of what was said, whether for legal purposes or purely for entertainment value.
 You also make information accessible to those who cannot access an audio file because of a hearing-related problem.

-Luckily with the help of transcription software programs and voice recording apps, you can save time that you can then rather spend on improving other skills that will help you to improve your content that you will use for your next transcription.
+Luckily with the help of transcription software programs and voice recording apps, you can save time.
+And you can then rather spend on improving other skills that will help you to improve the content that you will use for your next transcription.